KenDooley/Tast.io/README.md

 ### Kenneth Dooley, Zipfian Academy, 1/3/15 - 3/27/15

 ## Overview
 This project was motivated as a way to answer the question: When in a new city, how do you find local restaurants most similar to a favorite restaurant in your hometown?
 I used the tools and techniques of data science to infer similarities between restaurants using only Yelp review text and created a content-based recommendation engine, [Tast.io](http://tast.io) ('Tasty-Oh').
-This app can be used to find restaurant recommendations starting with any of 11,000 restaurants across both New York City and San Francisco as input.
+This app can be used to find restaurant recommendations in both New York City and San Francisco starting with most US restaurants as input (as long as they have more than 20 Yelp reviews).

 ##How to Use
-In order to use the app, simply lookup a restaurant located in either New York or San Francisco in the search bar using Google places autocomplete, choose which city you would like to see your results in (searches where the input and outputs are entirely within one city also work), and choose distance based results if desired and you live in either New York or San Francisco (must allow location tracking and not be using a vpn for this to work).
+In order to use the app, simply lookup a restaurant in the search bar using Google places autocomplete, choose which city you would like to see your results in (searches where the input and outputs are entirely within one city also work), and choose distance based results if desired and you live in either New York or San Francisco (must allow location tracking and not be using a vpn for this to work).
+If the restaurant you are using as your search target is not located in either NY or SF, you will need to wait about a minute after hitting the submit button while the engine scrapes your restaurant's reviews on Yelp.

 ## Dataset
 My dataset consisted of Yelp restaurant reviews for all restaurants in New York City and San Francisco with more than 50 reviews as of March 2015.
 Using Yelp's [search API](https://www.yelp.com/developers/documentation/v2/search_api) I received metadata for each restaurant in both cities.
 I then scraped the URLs for each restaurant in order to get the text of their reviews.
 This review html data was then further parsed to find the text of each review.
 These data collection steps took approximately two days to run using two separate AWS instances.